-- Hard Work Hardly Works: A stylistic variation, played straight and averted at the end.
+- Hard Work Hardly Works: A stylistic variation, played straight but averted at the end.
 During the final duel, the sheer variety of Ma's hand-to-hand moveset is astonishing, including but not limited to kung fu, Western boxing, Judo, Taekwondo, Muay Thai and Mixed Martial Arts, but Tony uses just classic kung fu and yet he proves to be quite of a match, to the extent Ma has to to spend every drop of sweat in his body and pull out every trick up his sleeve to beat him.

 - Heroes Fight Barehanded: Justified, as the characters only resort to hand-to-hand when guns are dropped.

 - Hot-Blooded: Ma is impulsive, energetic and loves fighting, perhaps a bit too much.

 - Kung-Shui: A minor example, but Tony breaks some furniture (and architecture) with his legs during his fight.

-- Made of Iron: The punishment both Ma and Tony take during their final duel is massive, yet they actually never sell it the amount they should, aside from some grimacing and blood spits.
-Ma gets powerbombed full force against a concrete floor and later onto his neck against a steel rail; Tony takes a free fall from a first floor, an ippon seoi nage onto the ground and a German suplex against some concrete blocks; and in general, but specially at the end, both of them receive tons of strikes and haymakers.
+- Made of Iron: The punishment both Ma and Tony take during their final duel is massive, yet they actually never sell it the amount they should aside from some grimacing and blood spits.
+Ma gets powerbombed full force against a concrete floor and later onto his neck against a steel rail; Tony takes a free fall from a first floor, an ippon seoi nage onto the ground and a German suplex against some concrete blocks; and generally, but particularly towards the end, both of them receive tons of head strikes and haymakers.
 All of this without even looking groggy.

 - Major Injury Underreaction: Tony ends at the receiving end of a heel hook and does scream in pain when his leg is broken, but the injury itself just makes him limp a bit and ditch his spinning kicks afterwards, when in real life it would be crippling, possibly forever, and he should be screaming his lungs off and tending his broken leg.

 - The Mole: Wilson in the brothers's band.

 - No-Holds-Barred Beatdown: Oh boy.
 Ma loves to dispense some of those, and actually kills a guy by intensive ground and pound.